ODDSound/MTS-ESP/README.md

 **Mac OSX:** /Library/Application Support/MTS-ESP
 **Linux:** /usr/local/etc

 If the file is not found, IPC support will be enabled by default.
 It is important that the function to re-initialize MTS-ESP is only called if IPC is enabled.
-A function is provided so a master plug-in can check if this is the case.
+A further function is provided so a master plug-in can check if this is the case.

 For any queries, assistance or bug reports contact tech@oddsound.com.